shambhavi082001/python-fundamental-quiz/README.md

 # shambhavi-shukla
-this quiz is based on python language
+this is a quiz test conducted by Digipodium Institute.